JetBrains/amper/docs/src/cli/index.md

 ---
-description: The Amper CLI is a command-line tool to build, run, test, and package your project without an IDE.
+description: The Kargo CLI is a command-line tool to build, run, test, and package your project without an IDE.
 ---
-# :octicons-terminal-16: Amper CLI
+# :octicons-terminal-16: Kargo CLI

-The Amper CLI is a command-line tool to build, run, test, and package your project without an IDE.
+The Kargo CLI is a command-line tool to build, run, test, and package your project without an IDE.
 It is useful both locally and in CI/CD pipelines.

 ## Installation

-To use the Amper CLI, you need to download the [Amper wrapper script](provisioning.md/#whats-the-wrapper-script).
+To use the Kargo CLI, you need to download the [Kargo wrapper script](provisioning.md/#whats-the-wrapper-script).

 It is recommended to place it in your project root and check it into your VCS, so your team can build and run your project without any installation, no matter their OS.